Gouravjettley/HR_Analysis/README.md

 🔍 Project Overview

-1.The dataset contains detailed employee information such as demographics, job roles, compensation, work-life balance, performance metrics, and tenure.
+The dataset contains detailed employee information such as demographics, job roles, compensation, work-life balance, performance metrics, and tenure.
 Using this data, the project explores:

-2.Attrition trends across departments, age groups, and job roles 3.The impact of salary, overtime, job satisfaction, and work-life balance on attrition 4.Relationships between experience, promotions, and employee retention
+2.Attrition trends across departments, age groups, and job roles

+3.The impact of salary, overtime, job satisfaction, and work-life balance on attrition

+4.Relationships between experience, promotions, and employee retention

 📈 Dashboard Highlights